smol-ai/ainews-web-2025/src/content/issues/24-12-26-ainews-deepseek-v3-671b-finegrained-moe-trained-for-dollar55m-usd-of-compute-on-15t-tokens.md

 date: '2024-12-27T01:18:46.567338Z'
 original_slug: ainews-deepseek-v3-671b-finegrained-moe-trained
 description: >-
-  DeepSeek v3 is a new open model from China, trained efficiently with less budget, featuring multi-head latent attention, synthetic reasoning data, and a multi-token prediction objective.
-It outperforms some existing models and emphasizes cost-effective AI development.
+  **DeepSeek-V3** has launched with **671B MoE parameters** and trained on **14.8T tokens**, outperforming **GPT-4o** and **Claude-3.5-sonnet** in benchmarks.
+It was trained with only **2.788M H800 GPU hours**, significantly less than **Llama-3**'s **30.8M GPU-hours**, showcasing major compute efficiency and cost reduction.
+The model is open-source and deployed via **Hugging Face** with API support.
+Innovations include native FP8 mixed precision training, Multi-Head Latent Attention scaling, distillation from synthetic reasoning data, pruning and healing for MoEs with up to **256 experts**, and a new multi-token prediction objective enabling lookahead token planning.
+Research highlights also cover the **OREO method** and **Natural Language Reinforcement Learning (NLRL)** for multi-step reasoning and agent control.
 companies:
   - deepseek-ai
-  - huggingface
+  - hugging-face
-  - scaling01
+  - openai
-  - deeplearningai
+  - anthropic
 models:
   - deepseek-v3
+  - gpt-4o
+  - claude-3.5-sonnet
+  - llama-3
 topics:
-  - large-language-models
+  - mixture-of-experts
   - model-training
+  - model-optimization
-  - model-efficiency
+  - reinforcement-learning
-  - multitoken-prediction
+  - chain-of-thought
-  - model-architecture
+  - multi-token-prediction
   - synthetic-data
+  - model-distillation
+  - fine-tuning
+  - attention-mechanisms
+  - gpu-optimization
+people:
+  - nrehiew_
-  - model-comparison
+  - denny_zhou
 ---